robert-hh/micropython/docs/mimxrt/general.rst

 Note
     Most of the controllers do not have internal flash memory.
-Therefore their flash capacity is dependent on an external flash chip!
+Therefore their flash capacity is dependent on an external flash chip.

 To make a generic MIMXRT port and support as many boards as possible the following design and implementation decision were made: